 Interestingly, the top row black and white options are all strong potentials if that was how the identity was primarily being represented.
 But it’s not and by making these secondary or alternate options, they’re showing that the alternating shades of green was the key ingredient to their identity.

 People put their own meaning into things.
 The power of a good identity lies both in its ability to concisely represent a company/brand and in its ability to communicate that while walking the blade of clarity and ambiguity (the latter in some, but not all cases).
-If you’re a company than it has to be you, your clientele and your potential clientele/the rest of the world.
+If you’re a company then it has to be you, your clientele and your potential clientele/the rest of the world.
 This is one of those reasons a logo is not so easy to just make.

-A the power of a good identity mark/logo is in its form.
+The power of a good identity mark/logo is in its form.
 It’s form is created in a 3-dimensional space comprised of axes with varying values that are unique to this one company.
 It needs to be x amount of hard with y amount of soft.
 It should have a lot of attitude or very little attitude.
 It should be rounded in some areas, but angled in others.
 It should feature no typography or it should feature at least a monogram consisting of not a sans-serif typeface, but not a serifed typeface either.
 Should it be thick or thin?
 Bold and filled or have open spaces that allow our minds to define the form or be reasonably fine in feature with just lines defining the form?

 The form of the mark is where the design happens.
 Good typographical treatment will either emphasize the form, if it has one – or, will act as a replacement for the form itself, if it doesn’t have one.
 If it has a logo mark (different from a typographic/font based mark), the typography will compliment it and still be able to make a statement about the company when the logo mark isn’t present.

 But no matter what, the viability of a logo is in its form.
 Texture and embellishments is what happens when the logo is applied – not for being applied to the logo.